giantatwork/Pycruft/README.md

 ## Usage

-Run `pycbye .` inside the directory you want to clean or provide a path to this directory like this: `pycbye my/path`.
+Run `Pycruft .` inside the directory you want to clean or provide a path to this directory like this: `pycruft my/path`.

-For more options, run `pycbye --help`.
+For more options, run `pycruft --help`.

 ## License

-**Pycbye** is licensed under the MIT License.
+**Pycruft** is licensed under the MIT License.

 ## Acknowledgements

-Pycbye was inspired by **pyclean** (https://github.com/bittner/pyclean)
+Pycruft was inspired by **pyclean** (https://github.com/bittner/pyclean)